TravelEuropeSwitzerland

 5. Bern, the capital city is one of the most beautiful cities in the world.
 Bask in the atmosphere of the Aare river which is the soul of the city in summer.
 The popular sports here are swimming, rafting, surfing and floating.

-The only downside to this season is that the tourist areas are crowded and the prices, high.
+The only downside to this season is that the tourist areas are crowded and the prices, are high.
 You can avoid the crowd by coming early or late in the season.
-You could also try visiting areas of interest early in the day when the crowds will be lesser.
+You could also try visiting places of interest early in the day when the crowds will be lesser.

 If you are a winter sports enthusiast, the Swiss Alps have some of the best slopes in the world along with top-class facilities.
 If you are raring to try out your best snowboard bindings on some of the best powdery snow in the world, winter (December to March) is the time to go to Switzerland.